 - Show their COVID-19 digital certificate in the same smart wallet on their device, that houses their digital ticket from Ticketek.
 All patrons will still be required to “check-in” to the MCG via the Services Victoria app.

-For visitors without a smart device, they will be required to provide a printed version of the COVID-19 digital certificate or Immunisation History statement, which can be used as evidence of vaccination.
+For patrons without a smart device, they will be required to provide a printed version of the COVID-19 digital certificate or a copy of their full Immunisation History statement provided by the Australian Government (with coat of arms), which can be used as evidence of vaccination.
+An immunisation statement provided by a general practitioner (GP) will not be accepted.

 Collection and catalogueCovering sports played by the MCC and at the MCG, the collection’s strengths are cricket, Australian football and the Olympic Games, with substantial holdings in a number of other sports.